sindresorhus/conf/readme.md

 Type: `object`

+**Important: I cannot provide support for this feature.
+It has some known bugs.
+I have no plans to work on it, but pull requests are welcome.**

 You can use migrations to perform operations to the store whenever a **project version** is upgraded.

 The `migrations` object should consist of a key-value pair of `'version': handler`.
 The `version` can also be a [semver range](https://github.com/npm/node-semver#ranges).